zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

    3. The non-existence of the *Child Zone* has been determined.
       1. If *Test Type* is "normal test", then output *[NO_CHILD]* and exit.
-      2. Or, if *Test Type* is "undelegated test, then output *[CHILD_NOT_DELEGATED]* and exit.
+      2. Or, if *Test Type* is "undelegated test", then output *[CHILD_NOT_DELEGATED]* and exit.

 6. If the lookup reaches a name server that non-authoritatively responds